leifriksheim/customel/README.md

 - [Only 2kb](https://bundlephobia.com/result?p=customel@latest) 🕊️
 - Use tagged templates to render html 💡
-- Write standards-compliant web components 🌍
+- Write standards-compliant Web Components 🌍
 - Use with Vue, React, Angular and friends 🤝
 - Very easy API 🚴